phalpern/WG21-halpern/task_region_proposal.md

 reason about.
 A child task can be written with the assumption that its parent will still be running, just as if it were called synchronously.
 Fully-strict semantics diverge less from serial computation than probably any other parallel semantics while admitting powerful parallelism.
+The `traverse` example above is a fully-strict computation.

 In a terminally-strict computation (X10, Habanero, and OpenMP), parallelism is expressed as a set of nested regions (`finish` blocks in X10) which delimit